spoonapps/docs/doc/reference/command_line_interface.md

 ## top

-	'top' - Displays the running processes in a container
+	'top' - Display the running processes in a container

-	Expected usage: spoon top <options> <container>
+	Usage: spoon top <options> <container>
 	Example: spoon top 55kj8dx

 	<container>: the ID of the container to examine